Takewkat/Takewkat/README.md

 ### Hello there 👋

 - 🔭 I’m currently working in https://hublo.com/en as a Quality Assurance Engineer
-- 🌱 I’m currently expanding my skillset with a focus on Github Actions and mobile testing
+- 🌱 I’m in the process of enhancing my skillset with a focus on Github Actions and Mobile testing

 #### When I'm not immersed in code, you can often find me embracing my passions: